 Dr. Megan has Bachelors and Ph.D. degrees in chemical engineering from Worcester Polytechnic Institute and the University of Connecticut, respectively.
 He holds 4 US patents, has co-authored many peer reviewed journal articles and received several recognitions, including AIChE’s Computing Practice award in 2015 and the National Academy of Engineering Eminent Young Engineer award.
 Dr. Megan currently serves on the Founder’s Council for EWI’s Buffalo Manufacturing Works and is very involved at the University of Buffalo where he serves in various capacities, including on the Industrial Engineering Department Advisory Council and the Industrial Lead for the Interdisciplinary Science and Engineering Partnership.

 Dan Nagy has over twenty years experiences in collaborative advanced manufacturing research and innovation and has served markets in North America, Europe, Asia, and Africa.
 As the Vice President of Sales and Marketing, Dan is responsible for development and advancement of sales, marketing, and membership programs.
 Prior to joining AMI, Mr. Nagy served as the Managing Director of the Intelligent Manufacturing Systems (IMS), an international organization promoting innovation and integration of Industry 4.0 technologies through research projects, workshops, and World Manufacturing Forum events.
 In this capacity, he developed an extensive network of advanced manufacturing contacts both here in the U.S., as well as internationally.
 He was also a principal in developing the World Manufacturing Forum and World Manufacturing Foundation and served as the Board Vice President and Board member.
-He has served on various advanced manufacturing committees including the MSSC Select Committee on Emerging Manufacturing Process Technologies, BSA National Foundation – STEM Advisory Committee, the advisory for PICASSO, and has advised manufacturing policy to U.S. Senator of Delaware Chris Coons office.
+He has served on various advanced manufacturing committees including the MSSC Select Committee on Emerging Manufacturing Process Technologies, BSA National Foundation – STEM Advisory Committee, the advisory for PICASSO, and has advised manufacturing policy to U.S. Senator Chris Coons office.
 Mr. Nagy holds a Bachelor of Arts Degree from Lycoming College, a Master of Business Administration degree from Baker University, and certification in medical technology.